Do you love a good curry? Here, we’ve rounded up our most delicious Japanese curry recipes you’d want to make over and over again.

-Japanese are obsessed with curry.
-While it’s not native to Japanese cuisine, Japanese curry is considered one of the nation’s most popular convenience and comfort foods.
+Many people are most familiar with Thai and Indian-style curries, but did you know there’s also a whole suite of delicious Japanese curry for you to explore?
+While it’s not native to Japanese cuisine, Japanese curry is considered one of the nation’s most popular convenient, and comfort foods.
 We even invented a myriad of Japanese curry dishes that are suited to the Japanese lighter palette.

-Unlike Thai or Indian-style curries, most of the Japanese curry dishes are sweeter and milder in heat and with a stew-like texture.
-They make a perfect introduction to people who are trying curry for the first time.
-Which means they are kid-friendly too.
+Why you’ll love Japanese curries?
+Most of Japanese curry dishes are milder in heat and come with a fruity sweetness and a stew-like texture.
+They are kid-friendly and make a perfect introduction to people who are trying curry for the first time.
 Did we mention they are also easy to make and freezer-friendly?
 Let’s cook up some flavor-packed, comforting curries today!

-Most Japanese curries use readily made Japanese curry sauce mix that come in a convenient package.
-But you can easily make Japanese Curry Roux from scratch with only 5 ingredients!
-It’s much more flavorful and free of preservatives.
+Instead of coconut milk which is a common ingredient in yellow curry or Thai green curry, Japanese curry roux is made of flour, butter, and a blend of curry powders.
+You can find readily made Japanese curry sauce mix in a convenient package or make it from scratch.
+Add more cayenne pepper or leave it out for a milder taste.
 Once you have this nailed down, you can use the curry roux to flavor a great variety of dishes you can think of.

 This is probably the most popular chicken curry for all generations in Japan!
 In this recipe, tender pieces of chicken, carrots, and potatoes cooked in a rich savory curry sauce.
 It’s hearty and super comforting.
-A must-keep for your family meal.
+Kick it up with some fresh grind of black pepper, if you prefer.
+This is a must-keep for your family meal.

 3. Curry Udon